Staff Retention is Difficult

 Instead of the 9-to-5 schedule, you might opt for non-conventional options.
 For instance, remote working, part-time, flexible working, or working from home.

-Being adaptable will prevent your most talented people from burnout and improve their effectiveness.
+Being adaptable will prevent your most talented people from burnout, improve their effectiveness and help with your retention of key staff.

 Command-and-control leadership styles try to keep the distance between managers and employees.
 Traditional managers refrain from giving information they believe is not essential.

-This attitude, however, creates the atmosphere of distrust and discourages employees to do great work.
+This attitude, however, creates an atmosphere of distrust and discourages employees to do great work.

 Great leaders know that transparency is a cornerstone of trust.
 It improves the connection between co-workers and their superiors as well as among employees.